samthor/dhost/README.md

 # Dependencies

-This package has just a handful of direct dependencies.
+This package has just a handful of dependencies, none of which have further dependencies.

 Needed for the middleware only: